capsa-gg/capsa-documentation/docs/getting-started/unreal-engine-plugin.md

 ---
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Installing Unreal Engine plugin
+# Unreal Engine plugin setup

 The Capsa plugin works with Unreal Engine 5.4 and later and works with the engine built from source as well as the precompiled engine, though the source-engine is necessary to make dedicated server builds.